typesense/typesense-website/docs-site/content/26.0/api/README.md

 ### Enhancements

+- Collection schema changes only blocks writes now, and reads will be serviced as usual.
+Previously both reads and writes were blocked.
 - **Sort facets alphabetically or by the value of another field:** Sort facet values can now be sorted in alphabetical order for display via `"facet_by": "phone(sort_by: _alpha:asc)"` or on the value of another field via `"facet_by": "recipe.name(sort_by: recipe.calories:asc)"`